EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Our Approach

-\textbf{Detection and Tracking.} Following the previous sparse perception methods \cite{liu2023sparsebev,lin2023sparse4d}, surrounding agents can be represented by a group of instance features $F_{a} \in \mathbb{R}^{N_{a}\times C}$ and anchor boxes $B_{a} \in \mathbb{R}^{N_{a}\times11}$ respectively.
-And each anchor box is denoted as $\{x,y,z,ln(w),ln(h),ln (l),sin(\theta),con(\theta),v_{x},v_{y},v_{z}\}$, which contains location, dimension, yaw angle as well as velocity respectively.
-Taking the visual features $F$, instance features $F_{a}$ and anchor boxes $B_{a}$ as input, $N_{dec}$ decoders are adopted to consecutively refine the anchor boxes and update the instance features through deformable aggregation of sample features projected from key points of the anchor box $B_{a}$.
+{\fontsize{8.5}{1}\selectfont }which contains location, dimension, yaw angle as well as velocity respectively.
+Taking $\mathbf{F}_{a}$, $\mathbf{B}_{a}$ and the visual features $\mathbf{F}$ as input, $N_{dec}$ decoders are adopted to consecutively refine the anchor boxes and update the instance features through iterative decoding.
 The updated instance features are adopted to predict the classification scores and box offsets respectively.
-Temporal instance denoising is introduced to improve model stability.
-As for tracking, following the ID assignment process in~\cite{lin2023sparse4d}, the temporal instances across frames used for advanced detection can be also served as track queries, which remain consistent with unique IDs.
+Refer to~\cite{wang2023exploring}, hybrid attention between current propagated queries and history memory queue is conducted for temporal modeling.
+Besides, temporal instance denoising is introduced to improve model stability.

 \textbf{Online Mapping.} Similarly, we adopt an additional detection branch of same structure for online mapping.
 Differently, the geometric anchor of each static map element is denoted as $N_{p}$ points.
-Therefore, surrounding maps can be represented by a group of map instance features $F_{m} \in \mathbb{R}^{N_{m}\times C}$ and anchor polylines $B_{m} \in \mathbb{R}^{N_{m}\times N_{p}\times 2}$.
+Therefore, surrounding maps can be represented by a group of map instance features $\mathbf{F}_{m} \in \mathbb{R}^{N_{m}\times C}$ and anchor polylines $\mathbf{B}_{m} \in \mathbb{R}^{N_{m}\times N_{p}\times 2}$.